-The table below provides comparative information regarding the components of our year 2019 executive compensation program.
-We are applying the same elements in our executive compensation program for the year 2020.
+The table below provides comparative information regarding the components of our year 2021 executive compensation program.
+We are applying the same elements in our executive compensation program for the year 2022.

-Element Form Objectives and Basis

-Base Salary Cash · Attract and retain high quality personnel

-Targeted to be superior to compensation offered by our competitors

-Annual Incentive Bonus Cash · Achieve objectives set annually

-Annual bonus amount is set and computed as a percentage of base salary offered by our competitors

-Actual payout determined by Company and individual performance

-Target total cash (base salary + target bonus) designed to be superior to compensation vesting and the potential for wealth accumulation, contingent on benefit to the shareholders
+Element Form Objectives and Basis Base Salary Cash · Attract and retain high quality personnel Targeted to be superior to compensation offered by our competitors Annual Incentive Bon usCash · Achieve objectives set annually · Annual bonus amount is set and computed as a percentage of base salary · Actual payout determined by Company and individual performance · Target total cash (base salary + target bonus) designed to be superior to compensation offered by our competitors Long-Term Incentive Stock · Align interests of executives with those of shareholders; Compensation options · Target long-term incentive award size designed to retain executives through long-term vesting and the potential for wealth accumulation, contingent on benefit to the shareholders

-Long-Term Incentive Stock · Align interests of executives with those of shareholders;

-Compensation options · Target long-term incentive award size designed to retain executives through long-term